MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     >**Note**: Review the content of the template and note that you have the option to download it to the local computer, add it to the library, and re-deploy it.

 1. Click **Download** and save the compressed file containing the template and parameters files to the **Downloads** folder on your lab computer.
+(Can we just have the student review the template in the previous step and then remove this setp?
+Full explanation will be on Pull Request page.)

 1. Extract the content of the downloaded file into the **Downloads** folder on your lab computer.